 The king bolete is a delicious, meaty mushroom that grows worldwide.
 Its many names include porcini and pennybun, comprised of several closely related species with similar looks, habitat, and flavor.
 These stately mushrooms feature a thick cap, with a distinctive spongelike texture on the underside.
 Their clubbed stem often appears to be covered in fine webbing (reticulation).
 Boletes have a strong affinity for spruces and, depending on how the species is defined, other conifers and even hardwoods.
 The choicest specimens can be served raw, thinly sliced with lemon juice and oil . . . though more typically boletes will be sautéed in their own juices.
 These prized mushrooms have a very short life cycle, harvestable for just a few days before turning into maggot hotels and soon after that into a puddle of black slime.
 The best things in life are often ephemeral.

 The following excerpt is from Michael Phillips’ book Mycorrhizal Planet: How Symbiotic Fungi Work with Roots to Support Plant Health and Build Soil Fertility (Chelsea Green Publishing, February 2017) and is reprinted with permission from the publisher.
-Phillips is a farmer, writer, carpenter, orchard consultant, and speaker who lives with his wife, Nancy, and daughter, Grace, on Heartstrong Farm in northern New Hampshire, where they grow apples and a variety of medicinal herbs.
-He is the author of The Apple Grower (Chelsea Green, 2005) and The Holistic Orchard (2011).
+Phillips was a farmer, writer, carpenter, orchard consultant, and speaker who lived with his wife, Nancy, and daughter, Grace, on Heartstrong Farm in northern New Hampshire, where they grew apples and a variety of medicinal herbs.
+He was the author of The Apple Grower (Chelsea Green, 2005) and The Holistic Orchard (2011).
 Michael Phillips passed away in early 2022.